cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 [^11]: See Whistler, "Rosalba Carriera e il mondo britannico," in Pavanello, ed., *Atti del Convegno*, 197-202.

+Whether creating pastels or miniatures, Carriera heightened both the academic value and the popularity of her work by painting allegories or imbuing her portraits with allegorical elements.
+This strategy was highly successful with Grand Tourists who specifically requested pictures depicting mythological figures, allegorical figures or portraits of beautiful Venetian women as well as portraits of themselves.
+Her sets of the Four Seasons and the Four Elements were very popular, as were her renditions of Diana and Flora.[^12] [Robert Dingley](https://grand-tour-explorer-2017.herokuapp.com/#/entries/1405){:target="\_blank"} (1710-81, travel years 1733-34), collector and future director of the Bank of England, wrote to Carriera from London in 1735, requesting a picture of a "pretty young country girl" in the guise of Winter, specifically "like the one in the cabinet of [Mr. (Joseph) Smith](https://grand-tour-explorer-2017.herokuapp.com/#/entries/4417){:target="\_blank"}" (c.
+1674-1770, travel years c.
+1700-1770).
+It is likely that Dingley had noticed this picture during his Italian tour in the personal collection of Smith, who spent most of his life in Venice as a merchant banker and as the British Consul from 1744 to 1760.
+Dingley hastened to add that there was "no need to say anything to Mr. Smith about this."[^13] His letter reveals how Carriera at times needed to deftly and discreetly serve the ambitions of multiple, competitive British clients.

+[^12]: Ibid.

+[^13]: My translation.
+In the original Italian: "una bella giovinetta contadina...nel gusto del quadro dell'Inverno nella cabinetta del Sig.
+Smith....Non è necessario dire niente al Signor Smith."
+See Francis Haskell who describes this exchange in *Patrons and Painters.
+Art and Society in Baroque Italy* (New Haven: Yale, 1980), 303.
+The complete letter is published in Sani, ed., *Rosalba Carriera.
+Lettere, Diari, Frammenti*, 603.

 ```{=html}
 <script>
 function zoom(obj, obj2, caption) {